 The permit and authorization cover all four species of bat currently listed as threatened in Wisconsin (NR 27.07, Wis.
 Adm.
 Code): big brown bat, eastern pipistrelle, little brown bat and northern long-eared bat.

 Having trouble viewing a form in your internet browser?
 Save it to your desktop by right-clicking the link and then choosing "Save target as..." or "Save link as..."
 Then open the desktop file by right-clicking the icon and selecting "Open with," and then choose Adobe Reader.
 You can also try opening the form in a different browser, like Internet Explorer.
 For Mac users: To right-click with a single-button mouse, hold the control key while clicking.

 Submitting incidental take reports

-Take covered under this permit or authorization must be reported within five working days (when required per the Conservation Plan ).
+Take covered under this permit or authorization must be reported within five working days (when required per the Conservation Plan).
 Take not reported within five working days is not legally covered and is in violation of the Wisconsin Endangered Species Law (s.
 29.604, Wis.
 Stats.).
-Reports can be submitted via email (DNR Bats) or mail (Wisconsin Department of Natural Resources, Bureau of Endangered Resources, Bat Reporting, P.O.
+Reports can be submitted via email (DNR Bats) or mail (Wisconsin Department of Natural Resources, Bureau of Natural Heritage Conservation, Bat Reporting, P.O.
 Box 7921, Madison, WI 53707-7921).